sadanw/sudoku/DESIGN.md

 ### User Interface

-UI for command line takes one argument, either create or solve.
+UI for command line takes one argument, either create, solve, or use better solution.

 ```
 ./sudoku create